MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-tool-window.md

     }
     ```

 6. Add the menu command to the toolbar.
-In the FirstToolWindowCommand.cs class, add the following using directive
+In the FirstToolWindowCommand.cs class, add the following using directive:

     ```csharp
     using System.Windows.Forms;